What is prostate cancer?

 Integrative treatment for prostate cancer

 - Weakness and Fatigue

-Fatigue is the most common factors linked to cancer treatment.
-The distressing side-effect of cancer-treatment can leave you feeling extremely weak, unable to do your daily chores.
-Mild exercising, eating healthy, and sleeping on time can help mitigate the feeling of fatigue and weakness, along with helping your bolster your mood.
+Fatigue is the most common factor linked to cancer treatment.
+The distressing side effect of cancer treatment can leave you feeling extremely weak, unable to do your daily chores.
+Mild exercising, eating healthy, and sleeping on time, can help mitigate the feeling of fatigue and weakness, along with helping you bolster your mood.

 - Shortness of breath

 Prostate cancer treatment and prostate cancer symptoms can lead to shortness of breath.
 A feeling of breathlessness, also called dyspnea, can be petrifying and happens in seconds.
 Staying calm and composed and avoiding heavy lifting and tiresome tasks until you completely recover from the cancer treatment can help reduce the feeling of breathlessness.

 - Heartburn and hiccups

 Cancer treatment can also lead to heartburn and hiccups in rare cases.
 The medications of chemotherapy and other cancer related drugs vitally trigger these hiccups and can result in irritability of the diaphragm nerves.
 Drink water slowly, do not force yourself to eat, take deep breaths, and bear down gently to avoid heartburn and hiccups.